Finch-API/finch-docs/docs/Integrating-with-Finch/Integrate-Finch-Connect/Embed-Connect.md

 <!-- type: tab-end -->

 ## Obtain consent
 Connect displays the permissions your application is requesting access to.
-If your user approves, they are asked to select their employment system and are then prompted to log in to their account.
+If your user approves, they are asked to select their provider and are then prompted to log in to their account.

 ## Retrieve the authorization code
 Once the user has granted your application to access their employment system, the `onSuccess` method is invoked with an authorization `code`.